 Haneda Airport is much more convenient than Narita Airport because the Keikyu train from Haneda Airport goes directly into Tokyo’s city centre with no transfers required.
 The Keikyu train is part of the Tokyo Toei Subway’s Asakusa Line (red, with the letter A).
 Major stations that people usually enter include Oshiage (A20) at the Tokyo Skytree, Asakusa (A18) were Sensoji and the red lanterns are, Nihombashi (A13) which is within walking distance to Tokyo Station, and Higashi Ginza (A11)

-If you are going to the city from Haneda Airport, you cannot use the Tokyo Subway Pass to enter the gates at Haneda Airport Station because that station is not a part of the Tokyo Metro and Toei Subway lines.
+If you are going to the city from Haneda Airport, I suggest you use the Welcome Tokyo Subway Pass instead of trying to buy an extra train ticket.
+You cannot use the Tokyo Subway Pass alone to enter the gates at Haneda Airport Station because that station is not a part of the Tokyo Metro and Toei Subway lines.
 The Haneda Airport Keikyu train becomes part of the Toei Asakusa line at Sengakuji Station (A07).
 You do not need to exit the train at that station.
 The train will continue into Tokyo as the Toei Asakusa Line.
 Personally, I recommend that you just pay for a 1-way direct ticket from Haneda Airport and just activate the pass later.

 If you are going to Haneda Airport from Tokyo, you can use the Tokyo Subway Pass to enter the Toei Asakusa Line Stations.
 The Tokyo Subway Pass will cover your ride until Sengakuji Station where you can stay on the train after.
 For example, what I used to do is use the Tokyo Subway Pass to enter Toei Nihonbashi Station (A13), where it is valid, and take the train directly to Haneda Airport without transferring.
 When you exit at Haneda Airport, you will need to pay the additional fair from Sengakuji Station to Haneda Airport because that part of the train is serviced by Keikyu and not Toei Subway.
 It is not a hassle, as Tokyo has been using the fare adjustment system for decades (I was using it 20 years ago as a kid).
 Note that if you do enter a station like Nihonbashi, which has the Tokyo Metro’s Ginza Line as well as the Toei Subway’s Asakusa Line, that you get into the right station.
 As the two companies are officially separate, walking between the two lines also takes some time.